Ibaraki Prefecture emblem

 seven_eleven convenience store Seven Eleven - 6 min walk / 1 min drive

-Buy House 4LDK Duplex +3
+Buy House 5DK Move-in Ready +3

 108m²